drush211/Speedruns/Games/Pokemon_Red/Guides/Any%_Glitchless.md

   * Fight a Lvl 2-3 Rattata or Pidgey for the experience.
 You need this for bubble to fight Brock.
   * Get Oak's Parcel from the Mart on the East side of town, then head back to Pallet Town to return it.
-Walk behind Oak to save some steps from Gary.
+Walk to the left of Oak to save some steps from Gary.
   * Head back to Viridian City.
   * Mart
     * Buy - 8 PokeBalls